-Looking for fun family activities in Orlando that aren’t the usual run-of-the-mill theme park procession?
+Are you a big fan of things to do in Orlando that are family-oriented, BUT aren’t the usual run-of-the-mill theme park procession?
 When most people think of Orlando, the thing that comes to mind is Universal Studios, SeaWorld, and especially Disney World.
 While most people should visit these attractions at least once in their lifetime, that's not all there is to Orlando.

 If you’ve lived here for any amount of time, or checked in to more than a few Orlando hotels in your lifetime for a family stay here in the City Beautiful, then you know that this place has plenty more to offer than theme parks.
 Join us on a journey of discovery in this roundup and learn about eight family activities in Orlando that most people don't know about!

 Shhh!
 It's The Best Fun Family Activities in Orlando!

 Orlando is among the most popular metropolitans in Florida.
 It's very well known for its family-oriented attractions like Disneyland and SeaWorld.